-Most organisations will hence be averse to moving away from the traditional leasing model as a result of the drawbacks of long-term remote working.
-Instead, companies will want greater flexibility in their leasing agreements to accommodate the changing demands for office space, and to better deal with future pandemics and other economic uncertainties.
+Most organizations will hence be averse to moving away from the traditional leasing model as a result of the drawbacks of long-term remote working.
+Instead, companies will want greater flexibility in their leasing agreements to accommodate the changing demands for office space, and to better with future pandemics and other economic uncertainties.

 These risk control measures are often put in place to safeguard business vulnerability.
 They help to ensure that businesses are successfully released from their lease obligations without a redundant liability to drain their cash flows during an economic downturn.

 Lease terms may also be very different going forward.
 Organisations are expected to favour shorter-term leases over the usual two- to three-year duration for a smaller commercial space, or between five to six years for a larger office.
 This will allow businesses to respond more quickly to economic shocks such as the current pandemic and avoid being tied down by costly rental payments on space they do not need.

 Other recommended tenancy terms that companies may wish to negotiate with their landlord include rental waivers and rental deferrals.
 A rental waiver generally involves an agreement wherein landlords do not collect rent or only partial rent for a specific timeframe.
 With rental deferral, tenants can defer a portion of their rent until a later time before paying it off under a repayment plan.